integreat-io/integreat/README.md

 probably not change much.

 ### Paths
-Endpoints, mappings, attributes, and relationships all have an optional `path` property, for specifying what part of the data from the source to return in each case.
+Mappings, attributes, and relationships all have an optional `path` property, for specifying what part of the data from the source to return in each case.
+(Endpoints may also have a `path` property, but not all adapters support this.)

 The `path` properties use a dot notation with array brackets.